On Generalizations of Some Distance Based Classifiers for HDLSS Data: Further Generalization Using Groups of Variables

 \section{Further Generalization Using Groups of Variables}

-We have observed in Figure \ref{plot1} that the proposed classifiers fail to discriminate among populations for which the one-dimensional marginals are identical (recall {\bf Examples 2} and {\bf 3}).
-However, in {\bf Example 2} we have information in `cluster of variables' and the groups are quite prominent in this example.
+In Figure \ref{plot1}, we have observed that the proposed classifiers fail to discriminate among populations for which the one-dimensional marginals are identical (recall Examples~\ref{ex2}~and~\ref{ex3}).
+However, in Example~\ref{ex2} we have information in `groups of variables' and the groups are quite prominent.
 If we can capture this information in the joint structure of the sub-vectors (instead of extracting information only from the $d$ univariate components) and modify our classifiers accordingly, it is expected that the classifiers will perform better.
 In this section, we use this idea to further generalize the transformations $\xi_d^{\phi,\gamma}$ and ${\tau}_d^{\phi,\gamma}$ so that populations can be discriminated even when the one-dimensional marginals are same.

-To build the next step of generalization, we assume that the component variables of a high-dimensional vector has an implicit property of forming clusters (groups of variables).
-One can view this idea of constructing groups as a problem of clustering the component variables using an appropriate measure of similarity.
-We will address the problem of finding groups in practice in Section \ref{cluster}.
-Meanwhile, we assume that the groups are known, i.e., the components of a $d$-dimensional vector $\bu$ are partitioned into $b$ known clusters/groups.
-Let $\mathcal{C} = \{C_1,\ldots, C_{b}\}$ represent the collection of these clusters, where $C_i=\{{l_1},\ldots,{l_{d_i}}\}$ with $1\leq l_{k}\leq d$ and $k \geq 1$.
-Now, consider the sub-vector $\bu_i=(u_{l_1},\ldots,u_{l_{d_i}})^\top$ of dimension $d_i$ for $1 \leq i \leq b$.
+To build the next step of generalization, we assume that the component variables of a high-dimensional vector have an implicit property of forming groups of variables.
+By groups of variables, we simply mean a non-overlapping collection of variables.
+We will address the problem of finding these groups in practice later in Section \ref{cluster}.
+Meanwhile, let us assume that the groups are known, i.e., the components of a $d$-dimensional vector $\bu$ are partitioned into $b$ known groups.
+Let $\mathcal{C} = \{C_1,\ldots, C_{b}\}$ represent the collection of these groups, where $C_i=\{{l_{d_{i-1}+1}},\ldots,{l_{d_{i}}}\}$ with $d_0=0$ and $1 \leq i \leq b$.
+Now, consider the sub-vector $\bu_i=(u_{l_{d_{i-1}+1}},\ldots,u_{l_{d_i}})^\top$ of dimension $d_i$ for $1 \leq i \leq b$.
 We propose a modification of $h_d^{\phi,\gamma}$ so that the discriminants can extract information from the distributions of these sub-vectors (i.e., groups of component variables).

 For two vectors $\bu = (\bu_1^\top,\ldots,\bu_b^\top)^\top$ and $\bv = (\bv_1^\top,\ldots,\bv_b^\top)^\top$, we define a generalized dissimilarity measure as follows: